emory-libraries/Alma-Public/Get_alma_bib_record/README.md

  - get_alma_bib.cfg contains ALMA's API key and ALMA's API hostname.
  - get_alma_bib.py contains the CGI script that receives the two webservice
     parameters: "doc_id" and "format" ; retrieves the records from ALMA's API server;
-    and composes the http outpout according to requested format.
+    and composes the http outpout according to the requested format.